Nivalyx/osu-wiki/wiki/Tournaments/CIC/Open_2025/en.md

 3. Players **are not allowed** to ban any beatmaps in the Qualifiers.
 4. Players **are not allowed** to join (or register for) more than one Qualifier lobby.
 5. Based on their performance in the Qualifier, players will be ranked based on their average rank combined from each individual Qualifier beatmap.
-6. 32 players with the **highest average rank** according to the above criteria will advance to the knock-out stages.
+6. The 32 players with the **highest average rank** according to the above criteria will advance to the knock-out stages.
    - If there are two (or more) teams that share the same average rank, the teams will be ordered based on their average score across all ten Qualifier beatmaps.
 7. Failure to attend in any of the predetermined Qualifier lobbies will result in an instant elimination from the tournament.